StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 **Who can attend?**

 Everyone is welcome to attend, but you have to register to get the links to attend the seminars.
-You can register by sending an email to manjil@gonitsora.com, mentioning your name and affiliation (if any).
+You can register by sending an email to manjil@saikia.in, mentioning your name and affiliation (if any).

 **Who can give a talk?**

 At the moment we are encouraging only PhD students, postdocs and young faculty members either from Assam or living in Assam to give talks.
-If you are interested in giving a talk, please send an email to manjil@gonitsora.com or parama@gonitsora.com.
+If you are interested in giving a talk, please send an email to manjil@saikia.in or parama@gonitsora.com.

 **Will there be any certificate for attending?**